KayJay7/generic_graph/README.md

 This trait adds the add and remove methods for edges.
 Must be implemented in graphs with a variable number of edges

-The add method shall return None if the element was not previously set.
-Otherwise the element shall be updated (but no the key) and the old element shall be returned as Some(old_element).
+The add method shall return Ok(None) if the element was not previously set.
+Otherwise the element shall be updated (but no the key) and the old element shall be returned as Ok(Some(old_element)).
+If one or both of the concerned vertexes are missing an error containing an enum specifying which side is missing

 The remove method shall return None if the element was not found, or Some(element) if it was found.